asklar/mcpb/dotnet/README.md

 ## Windows `_meta` Updates

 When you run `mcpb validate --update` or `mcpb pack --update`, the tool captures the Windows-focused initialize and tools/list responses returned during MCP discovery.
 The static responses are written to `manifest._meta["com.microsoft.windows"].static_responses` so Windows clients can use cached protocol data without invoking the server.
 Re-run either command with `--update` whenever you want to refresh those cached responses.

+## Validation Modes

+- `--discover` runs capability discovery without rewriting the manifest.
+It exits with a non-zero status if discovered tools or prompts differ from the manifest, which is helpful for CI checks.
+- `--verbose` prints each validation step, including the files and locale resources being verified, so you can diagnose failures quickly.

 ## License Compliance